PieceMaker/rminions/README.md

+# Update In Progress

+**The current state of the master branch of this project is that it contains many changes that will be in v2.0.0 of the rminions package.
+However, as this version is not yet complete this branch is very much an update (or work) in progress.
+Previous versions of this package have been tagged appropriately in this repo and a v2.0.0 tag will be added whenever the new version is ready.**

 # rminions

 `rminions` is a package that provides functions to assist in setting up an environment for quickly running jobs across